master-q/masterq-docs/presentations/20151116_ats_overview/20151116_ats_overview.md

 ![inline](draw/demo_arch.png)

-# The world of ATS
+# The world of ATS programming

 ![inline](draw/dynamics_statics_proofs.png)

-# ML-style programming on ATS
+# Dynamics: ML-style programming

 * Dynamics of ATS is similar to Standard ML.
 * You should represent type signature of function, because ATS can't inference everything.